luis-c465/conways/README.md

-# Snap App
+# Convert App

-Snap Card game for AP Computer Science AB 2022-2023 in Ivan Rico's class
+Binary and Hexadecimal Converter for AP Computer Science AB 2022-2023 in Ivan Rico's class

 ## Dependencies for running